Farmers Market

 Mis en Plus

 The Fremantle Farmers market is one of the most cherished Sunday rituals in Fremantle for locals and visitors alike.
 This is a place that invites you walk around, sample free tasters, listen to local music, bring the kids or just be out in the weather and enjoy handmade products and local produce- the best in our state.
-If you are facing financial hardship, these markets are one of the only places in Fremantle that welcome all members of the community equally, a free place to walk around, no purchase necessary.
+If you are facing financial hardship, these markets are one of the only places in Fremantle that welcome all members of the community equally (on a regular basis), a free place to walk around, no purchase necessary.

-In turn, this has made us, the stall holders more interested to learn about Lebanese street food and what it has to offer.
+In turn, this has made us, the stall holders, hungry to learn more about Lebanese street food and what it has to offer.
 So much so that this year we travelled to Greece and Lebanon to visit farmers markets in Beirut and Chania.
 We went to learn more about the produce of the Mediterranean and the Levant, taste the street food, mouneh, hospitality and traditions that have been practiced for centuries.

 Local Laiki in Chania

-Farmers Markets emerge from innovation and tradition.
 These markets in Chania (pictured) have been running since 1913, way before supermarkets.
-The stall holders roll down from the white mountains with their stunning produce - cheeses, honey and snails - but the vendor that captured our hearts the most was the smokey souvlaki stall.
-Hunched over a tiny charcoal bbq, this Cretan was cooking his meat sticks and toasting white bread on a Saturday morning by the side of the road, calling out to his daughter to bring more meat from the eski in the back of their beaten up car.
+The stall holders roll down from the white mountains of Chania with their stunning produce, cheeses, honey and snails - but the vendor that captured our hearts the most was the smokey souvlaki stall.
+Hunched over a tiny charcoal bbq, this Cretan was cooking his meat sticks and toasting white bread on a Saturday morning by the side of the road, calling out to his daughter to bring more meat from back of his beaten up car.
 Real Cretan style.
+The flavour of the Souvlaki was amazing, mostly because the spirit was truly authentic.
+This scene was pure theatre as he shouted in Greek, flipped meat sticks, toasted the bread and served this one euro thirty market snack to his road side customers.

 I love how these farmers markets bring together tradition with current lifestyles.
 In Lebanon we witnessed the same at Souk El Tayeb in Mar Mikhael with the vast array of Mouneh (preserves) on show.
 This market is a social enterprise that promotes the culinary traditions of the Lebanese people.
-Here we gained so much inspiration behind all the different types of pickles & the genuine friendliness and passion behind each stall holder.
-They truly love what they do in keeping the tradition and food culture alive.
+Here we gained so much inspiration behind all the different types of pickles & the genuine friendliness and passion of each stall holder.
+They truly love what they do in keeping the Lebanese food culture and traditional practices alive.

 image of Souk el Tayeb in Hamara by Karim Sakr